walterdejong/synctool/doc/chapter5.md

 You also still need to manage the rack masters -- with synctool, from the master node.

+A slightly different solution is to make use of slave nodes; the master syncs full copies only to slaves; next, the slaves manage the nodes.
+This requires having multiple config files (eg, one per rack) and scripting it so that it uses the correct config file for each rack.

+    synctool -c slaves.conf "$@"
+    for rack in $RACKS
+    do
+        dsh -n ${rack}-n1  --no-nodename \
+          synctool -c confs/${rack}.conf "$@"
+    done

 This tip is mentioned here mostly for completeness; I recommend running with a setup like this only if you are truly experiencing problems due to the scale of your cluster.
 There are security implications to consider when